benbalter/troll-repellant/README.md

 # Troll Repellent
-A micro-service to automatically comment on and close issues opened by troublesome users.
+A micro-service to automatically comment on and close issues opened by bothersome users.

 ## Usage
 Troll repellent is tiny Sinatra app designed to run on services like Heroku.
 You'll need to do two things, configure the server and configure the webhook on GitHub.